KN2C2D/2d-game-runner/README.md

 * Adding tag specific kill to game tools.
 * Improving user interface.
 * Adding scripts for adding servers and games.
+* Adding remote specific kill (to kill all of the game currently running on remote)

 ------